habibbueteee/College-Admission-Model/README.md

 Gender_male:	Gender_male (0, 1) = 0 -> Female, 1 -> Male
 Race:	Race – 1, 2, and 3 represent Hispanic, Asian, and African-American

-Objective: Analyze the historical data and determine the key drivers for admission.
+#Goal: Analyze the historical data and determine the key drivers for admission.

-Predictive Analytics:
+#Predictive Analytics:

 Finding the missing values. (if any, perform missing value treatment) Finding outliers (if any, then perform outlier treatment)